hossam4444/blogy/README.md

 ### API Documentation

+The API documentation is available at
+1- postman collection included
-The API documentation is available at `/api-docs` when the server is running.
+2- `/api-docs` when the server is running.
 Below are the key endpoints:

 #### Authentication